 - A brief description of the results obtained and their interpretation (only the most important one(s))

-- A summary of conclusion, limitations and future recommendations/implications (only the most salient ones)
+- A summary of the conclusion, limitations, and future recommendations/implications (only the most salient ones)

 1. Background/Problem Statement/Aims and Objectives